Mise-en-scène: Set design

 An important element of mise-en-scène is set design—the setting of a scene and the objects (props) visible in a scene.
 Set design can be used to amplify character emotion or to set the mood, which effects the physical, social, psychological, emotional, economic, and cultural significance in the film.
 Set design often influences many themes or parts of a film.

 Mise-en-scène can also affect the decision whether to shoot on location or set.
-Shooting on a set is more commonly done than shooting on location for reasons of cost efficiency and simplicity, on a set, you can create the entire background and arrange the props within it.
+Shooting on a set is more commonly done than shooting on location for reasons of cost efficiency and simplicity; on a set, the filmmakers can create the entire background and arrange the props within it.
 On the other hand, if shooting on location the natural background must be considered—if there is a boulder, barn, or field in the background it must either be worked around or integrated.

 Lighting

 The intensity, direction, and quality of lighting can influence an audience's understanding of characters, actions, themes, and mood.
 Light (and shade) can emphasize texture, shape, distance, mood, time of day, season, and glamour; it affects the way colors are rendered, both in terms of hue and depth, and can focus attention on particular elements of the composition.
 Highlights, for example, call attention to shapes and textures, while shadows often conceal things, creating a sense of mystery or fear.
 For this reason, lighting must be thoroughly planned to ensure its desired effect on an audience.
 Cinematographers are a large part of this process, as they coordinate the camera and lighting crews.
 Lighting is the last factor of mise-en-scène that ties together texture, setting, and characters; it directs each scene, directing the viewers' gaze and attention.